Career Education, Information and Guidance in Higher Education

 Phil McCash teaches a range of modules across the MA in Career Education, Information and Guidance in Higher Education, MA in Career Development and Coaching Studies, and MA Coaching; and supervises dissertation students.

-Midttun, K. and McCash, P. (in press) Social justice and continuing professional development: a workshop for career development practitioners.
+Midttun, K. & McCash, P. (2019).
+Social justice and continuing professional development: A workshop for career development practitioners.
 In T. Hooley, R.G.
-Sultana, & R. Thomsen (Eds.).
-Career guidance for emancipation: Reclaiming justice for the multitude.
+Sultana, & R. Thomsen (Eds.), Career guidance for emancipation: Reclaiming justice for the multitude.
 London: Routledge.

 McCash, P. (2018).
 Career development at depth: A critical evaluation of career development theory from the perspective of analytical psychology.
 PhD thesis: University of Essex.

-McCash, P. (2016) Employability and depth psychology.
-In M. Tomlinson and L. Holmes (Eds.).
-Graduate employability in context: Theory, research and debate.
+McCash, P. (2016).
+Employability and depth psychology.
+In M. Tomlinson & L. Holmes (Eds.), Graduate employability in context: Theory, research and debate.
 Basingstoke: Palgrave Macmillan.

 McCash, P. (2014).
 Foreword.
 In Association of Higher Education Career Services, Crafting the present for future employability: An AHECS employability module.
 Cork, Republic of Ireland: AHECS.